JorjaFox/website/_posts-old-blog/2013-04-12-it-wasnt-april-fools.md

     - 'site notice'
 ---

-The Guest Author was <em>not</em> an April Fools joke, nor was it a sign of the apocalypse.
+The Guest Author was _not_ an April Fools joke, nor was it a sign of the apocalypse.

 So I was gone Monday and Tuesday, and I knew that there was CSI news coming.
 I lamented to a friend, who said they were willing to step in and post 'like [I] do' on JFO for a couple days.
 The line was drawn at figuring out screenshots, which was okay by me.
 Posting youtube videos and articles and making sure there was an image was all I really wanted.
 We decided on 'Guest Author' since what if someone else fills in later.